firatgoktepe/Coding-Challenges/README.md

-### My solutions to some questions from hacker rank coding challenges
+### My solutions to some questions from hacker rank coding challenges using JavaScript